Rocky Nook Marine

 Answer: A winter stick is a long streamlined float used to secure a mooring during the off season.

-Answer: First, a winter stick prevents your mooring ball from being locked in the winter ice.
+Answer: First, a winter float prevents your mooring ball from being locked in the winter ice.
 Once a ball gets locked in ice, it can lift and float your mooring away or just snap off your chain and ball.
-Secondly, by installing a winter stick your heavy chain is lowered into the muddy bottom for 6 to 7 months.
+Secondly, by installing a winter float your heavy chain is lowered into the muddy bottom for 6 to 7 months.
 These months typically have high amounts of wave action.
 Waves create the friction that destroys your chain.
 Dropping the chain in the mud and having a winter stick installed extends the life of your chain.